Query API¶

-The Query API allows you to query your Pipes inside Tinybird as if you were running SQL statements against a regular database.
+The Query API allows you to query your Pipes and Data Sources inside Tinybird as if you were running SQL statements against a regular database.

 Using the Query API

-Every resource in Tinybird is secured so in order to use the Query API you must provide an Auth token with Pipe read permissions.
+Every resource in Tinybird is secured so in order to use the Query API you must provide a Token with Pipe read permissions.

 Executes a SQL query using the engine.